grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/04 Results Output.md

 k6 generates many metrics about the load that your test generates and how the system under test (SUT) responds to this load.
 Broadly, you can analyze metrics in two ways:
 - As summary statistics, in an _end-of-test-summary_ report.
-- As _time-series data_, in granular, point-by-point detail
+- As _time-series data_, in granular, point-by-point detail, which you can export to file formats, like CSV, or stream to external services, like Prometheus or InfluxDB.

 ![A diagram of the two broad ways to handle results: aggregated and granular](./images/k6-results-diagram.png)